 • Q44 – congenital anomalies (malformations) of the gallbladder, bile ducts and liver;

-Deformation of the gallbladder is a change in the size, shape, or structure of its membranes.
-This organ accumulates bile, which is necessary for the normal process of digestion.
-When food is ingested, a portion of bile is secreted into the duodenum, providing the breakdown of fats, proteins and carbohydrates.
+Deformation of the gallbladder is a change in the size, shape or structure of its membranes.
+This organ accumulates bile, necessary for normal process digestion.
+When food is received, a portion of bile is secreted into the duodenum, ensuring the breakdown of fats, proteins and carbohydrates.

-Normally, the gallbladder is a small, saccular, hollow formation.
+Normally, the gallbladder is a small, sac-like hollow formation.
 There are no constrictions in it, the walls are absolutely smooth.
-The organ consists of a body, a fundus, a cervical region and, thanks to its hollow structure, can change its shape as it fills with bile.
-If any of these parts are deformed, the work of the digestive tract as a whole is disrupted.
+The organ consists of a body, fundus, cervical region and, due to its hollow structure, can change its shape as it is filled with bile.
+If any of these departments is deformed, the functioning of the digestive tract as a whole is disrupted.

 Congenital deformity